 The 2018 Alberta Equestrian Federation (AEF) Annual Instructor/Coach Symposium was a huge success.
 There was a total of 38 registrants throughout the weekend.
 The symposium was geared around daily themes to benefit equestrian instructors/coaches and their businesses and skill-sets.

-Friday April 13 was an “All About Business” theme for the coaches featuring Russ Dantu doing a session on “Creating Your Wow’s and Eliminating their Owe’s”, Nancy Smith doing a session on how to better utilize social media and market your business (Nancy also provided all attendees a private one on one 30 minute marketing session afterwards), and Mike King, with CapriCMW Insurance, doing a session on coaching insurance/products and proper risk management.
+Friday April 13 was an “All About Business” theme for the coaches featuring Russ Dantu doing a session on “Creating Your Wow’s and Eliminating their Owe’s”, Nancy Smith doing a session on how to better utilize social media and market your business (Nancy also provided all attendees a private one on one 30 minute marketing session afterward), and Mike King, with CapriCMW Insurance, doing a session on coaching insurance/products and proper risk management.

-Saturday April 14 was an “All About the Horse” theme for coaches featuring Tina Watkins from Inhand Equine Therapy doing a session on conditioning programs, and Amanda Kroeker from Ark Nutrition doing a session on equine fermentrics, starch matrixes, protein complexes and microbial protein and how it related to metabolism in the performance horse.
+Saturday, April 14 was an “All About the Horse” theme for coaches featuring Tina Watkins from Inhand Equine Therapy doing a session on conditioning programs, and Amanda Kroeker from Ark Nutrition doing a session on equine fermentrics, starch matrixes, protein complexes and microbial protein and how it related to metabolism in the performance horse.
 Amanda’s session also included a practical portion where feed preference testing took place.

-Sunday April 15 was an “All About the Athlete” theme for coaches and featured Sandra Sokoloski from E-Sport Physio doing a session on riding position problems and how to correct them, Carmen Hon with Lifemark Health doing a session on concussions, and Olympic Athlete, Eric Mitchell, with the You Can Play organization doing a session on LGBTQ2IS diversity and inclusion in sport.
+Sunday, April 15 was an “All About the Athlete” theme for coaches and featured Sandra Sokoloski from E-Sport Physio doing a session on riding position problems and how to correct them, Carmen Hon with Lifemark Health doing a session on concussions, and Olympic Athlete, Eric Mitchell, with the You Can Play organization doing a session on LGBTQ2IS diversity and inclusion in sport.

-“To have the opportunity to learn from specialists in their field helps me become a well rounded coach and horseperson,” stated one of the participants.
+“To have the opportunity to learn from specialists in their field helps me become a well-rounded coach and horse person,” stated one of the participants.